 Serious side effects can also occur.
 These can include:

 - fluid retention and swelling

 - low blood potassium levels

-- allergic reactions such as hives, itchiness, breathing trouble, wheezing, or swelling in your face
+- allergic reactions such as hives, itching, wheezing, difficulty breathing, or swelling in your face

 Both Humalog and Novolog interact with the following drugs:

 Make sure you tell your doctor about all prescription and over-the-counter drugs, supplements, and herbs you take.
 This information can help them prevent drug interactions.